bacalhau-project/bacalhau/docs/examples/model-inference/object-detection-yolo5/index.md

 ## Using custom Images as an input

 Now let's use some custom images.
-First you will need to ingest your images onto IPFS/Filecoin.
-For more information about how to do that see data ingestion section.
+First, you will need to ingest your images onto IPFS/Filecoin.
+For more information about how to do that see the data ingestion section.

 This example will use the [Cyclist Dataset for Object Detection | Kaggle](https://www.kaggle.com/datasets/f445f341fc5e3ab58757efa983a38d6dc709de82abd1444c8817785ecd42a1ac) dataset.